A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness: Background and model formulation

 \paragraph*{Regime of interest:}

 In this paper, we focus on understanding the minimax risk as well as the risk of various computationally efficient estimators.
 We work in a non-asymptotic framework where we are interested in evaluating the risk in terms of the triplet $(\numwork, \numques, \pp)$.
 We assume that $\pp \geq \frac{1}{\numwork}$, which ensures that on average, at least one worker answers any question.
-We also operate in the regime $\numques \geq \numwork$, which is relevant for many practical applications.
+We also operate in the regime $\numques \geq \numwork$, which is commonplace in practical applications.
 Indeed, as also noted in earlier works~\cite{zhang2014spectral}, typical medium or large-scale crowdsourcing tasks employ tens to hundreds of workers, while the number of questions is on the order of hundreds to many thousands.
 We assume that the value of $\pp$ is known.
 This is a mild assumption since it is straightforward to estimate $\pp$ very accurately using its empirical expectation.
+We encompass the aforementioned conditions as the regime: